 Three parties have submitted formal offers to take over Hearts, administrator BDO has announced.

-A deadline of 17:00 BST on Friday had been set for bids, with the club having entered administration last month.
+A deadline of 17:00 BST on Friday had been set for bids, with

 "To preserve confidentiality, unless disclosed by the bidder themselves we will not be naming the parties," said BDO's Bryan Jackson.

 "Under the right guidance, the club has the potential to be successful both on and off the pitch and it is encouraging to see that a number of prospective owners have clearly recognised this.

 "In the meantime, we will continue to run the club and support the manager in his preparations for the forthcoming season.